How Close Is a Cure for Parkinson's Disease?

 What This Means for Your Family

 If you or your family member was recently diagnosed, the research landscape is more active than it has ever been.
 The trials recruiting right now are the mechanism by which a cure gets found.
-Participating in one is both a way to access cutting-edge care and a way to contribute to the science.
+Participating in one is both a way to get the newest care and a way to contribute to the science.